Yasuda Zenjirō: Career

 In 1863, he started providing tax-farming services to the Tokugawa Shogunate.
 After the Meiji Restoration, he provided the same services to the new Meiji government.
 Yasuda profited from the delay between the collection of taxes and their forwarding to the government.
 He greatly magnified his wealth by buying up depreciated Meiji paper money that the government subsequently exchanged for gold.

 Yasuda helped establish the Third National Bank in 1876.
 Later, in 1880, Yasuda set up the Yasuda Bank (later the Fuji Bank, now Mizuho Financial Group) and the Yasuda Mutual Life Insurance Company (later merged to form Meiji Yasuda Life Insurance), which he organized into a zaibatsu holding company.
 In 1893, the Yasuda zaibatsu absorbed the Tokyo Fire Insurance Company (renamed the Yasuda Fire and Marine Insurance Company, now Sompo Japan Insurance).

 Yasuda was among the best financiers that Japan had; however he was not adventurous and hardly expanded the business beyond finance.
 Most of the industrial houses associated with Yasuda were actually those that Asano Soichiro (the founder of the Asano zaibatsu) started, whom Yasuda trusted and provided loans to.
 More accurately, therefore, they belonged to Asano zaibatsu and were merely affiliated to Yasuda Zaibatsu.

 Philanthropy

 In his later years, he donated the Yasuda Auditorium to the Tokyo Imperial University and the Hibiya Kokaido hall.

-He owned a lot of land in Tokyo.
-It is now used as Yasuda Garden, Yasuda Gakuen, and Doai Memorial Hospital.
-People love these places.
+He owned a lot of land in Tokyo which was later used as Yasuda Garden, Yasuda Gakuen, and Doai Memorial Hospital.